auguschen/phpldapadmin-alpine/README.md

           (Unix socket at /usr/local/var/run/ldap)
   ```

+- LDAP_SERVERNAME
+  `$servers->setValue('server','name','My LDAP Server')`
+  > A convenient name that will appear in the tree viewer and throughout
+  > phpLDAPadmin to identify this LDAP server to users.

 - LDAP_PORT
   `$servers->setValue('server','port',389)`
   > The port your LDAP server listens on (no quotes).
 389 is standard.